Frequently Asked Questions

 A: At this time our application is closed for adding new properties to the Rental Subsidy Program.
 When the application opens up enrollment, information will be posted on our website.

-A: Yes, the most recent list may be found here: Trust Fund Properties 8-9-17
+A: Yes, the most recent list may be found on the quarterly report page.
+Please click the most recent report.

 A: The subsidies are property-based.
 The Trust Fund signs a contract with the landlord, and the subsidies are deposited directly into the landlord’s account (or given to the landlord as a quarterly check, if that is preferred).
 A tenant may not take the subsidy with them when they move, except in very limited circumstances.